School of Professional Studies

 He is a member of the American Football Coaches Association.

-He and his wife, Jodi, have two children: daughter, Culley, and son, Levi.
+He and his wife, Jodi, have three children: daughter, Culley, and sons, Levi and Isaac.
 In his leisure time, he enjoys hunting, camping and woodworking.